 Camellia x 'Survivor'

 If you're trying to push Camellia's northern limits, this is the plant for your garden.
 'Survivor' has proven it's cold-hardiness several times over in our gardens.
-Named after surviving a -9°F night in 1985, this plant also performed stunningly during this past winter's sustained subfreezing temperatures.
+Named after surviving a -9°F night in 1985, this plant also performed stunningly during a more recent winter's sustained subfreezing temperatures.
 At over 30' tall, our plant now towers over others in the area.

-This selection produces an abundance of single, white flowers.
-'Survivor' is an excellent choice as a large specimen plant or for use as a hedge.
+This selection produces an abundance of blooms and is an excellent choice as a large specimen plant or for use as a hedge.
 A Camellia Forest introduction, 1986.